google/wasefire/CONTRIBUTING.md

 ## LLM usage policy

 You are free to use LLMs to assist you, but you remain accountable for your contributions.
-Do not submit a PR for review if you would not have written it that way yourself.
+Do not submit a PR for review if you do not fully understand the changes or cannot maintain them yourself.
 PR titles and descriptions must be written by a human and should remain precise and concise.
 Any non-trivial use of LLMs must be disclosed in the PR description.

 ## Contribution process